BenjaFriend/blog-test/_posts/2019-04-1-boost-asio-in-games.md

 So far Boost sounds like an awesome networking layer that I should use, but what problems could I run into using it in games?

+One of the biggest questions that I wanted to answer with this project was how using Boost would effect the threading model of an existing engine, or